vesuvius13/Confluence-page-tab-data-scraper/README.md

 # Confluence-page-tab-data-scraper
-This code scrapes tabular data from a Atlassian's Confluence page
+This code performs login authentication and scrapes tabular data from a Atlassian's Confluence page